 18 Things to Do in Orlando besides Theme Parks

 Now that you know a little bit about Orlando, when to visit, how to get around, and where to stay, here’s our list of 18 things to do in Orlando besides theme parks!

 1. Eat delicious food!

 When researching what to do and eat when spending a day exploring Orlando, we were overwhelmed (in a good way!) by all of the delicious restaurants!
 Orlando definitely has a pretty awesome food scene, which is something we didn’t know before our latest visit.
 We enjoyed an amazing (and affordable) meal at Sticky Rice and highly recommend it, but there are so many other spots we didn’t get to try!
-If you want to stuff your face while in Orlando, check out:
+If you want to stuff your face while enjoying things to do in Orlando besides theme parks, check out:

 - Santiago’s Bodega

 - Pig Floyds Urban Barbakoa